5 HR Analytics Examples and Real-World Use Cases

 Examples of prescriptive analytics in HR

-HR analytics metrics to measure
+HR analytics metrics you need to measure first

 Time to fill.
 The time to fill (or to hire) is an excellent measure of how well your talent acquisition program works.
 The more time you need to fill a position, the more resources you waste, and the more ineffective your recruitment program is.